Written by Joseph Park, Lulu Ito and Tim Burress

 As AI continues to evolve and permeate various aspects of our lives, the balance between monolithic and modular approaches will likely shift.
 This shift could lead to a more diverse AI ecosystem, where the choice of approach is guided by the specific needs and constraints of each application.

 The recent, rapid development of AI has been largely driven by big technology companies who own foundational AI models.
-LLMs with monolithic approaches — fast and scalable — have been preferred from a business point of view.
+LLMs with monolithic approaches — simple and architecturally straightforward — have been preferred from a business point of view.
 However, as AI technology becomes more integrated into our daily lives, we anticipate that the limitations of LLMs will make them incompatible with many of our habits, expectations, and preferred ways of operating.
 This is especially the case in areas of our lives and work that demand high explainability, fine-grained control, or domain-specific expertise such as healthcare and medicine.
 The flexible, modifiable nature of modular alternatives like probabilistic programming are primed to become the go-to option.

 Different AI approaches will have their place.
 LLMs will still be useful for some domains, while others will benefit from alternative forms of AI models like probabilistic programming.
 The future of AI likely involves a coexistence of diverse forms of artificial intelligence, each suited to different tasks and requirements.